 DID YOU KNOW?

-Two of the world's seven wonders are located in Turkey; Temple of Artemis, Halicarnassus Mausoleum.
+- Two of the world's Seven Wonders of the Ancient World are located in Turkey: Temple of Artemis and Halicarnassus Mausoleum.
 Noah's Ark landed on Mount Agri in eastern Turkey.

-Gobeklitepe Temple complex in Turkey, is the oldest temple built by mankind anywhere in the world.
+- Gobekli Tepe Temple in Turkey, is the oldest temple built by mankind anywhere in the world.
 Catalhoyuk in Turkey is known as the earliest human settlement.
 The first coinage in human history began in Anatolia, Turkey.

-The word Turquoise meaning Turkish, and was derived from the clear blue of the Mediterranean Sea on the southern Turkish coast.
+- The word 'turquoise' meaning Turkish, was derived from the clear blue of the Mediterranean Sea on the southern Turkish coast.

-Tulips were first introduced to Europe by the Ottomans and quickly became all the rage over there.
+- Tulips were first introduced to Europe by the Ottomans and quickly became popular.

-The names and terms such as Philadelphia, Smyrna, Magnesium, Amazon, Troy, parchment paper, sofa, ottoman, yoghurt, kefir, baklava, shish kebab, doner, shawarma, pita bread, dolma were all originated from Turkey or Turkish culture.
+- The names and terms such as Philadelphia, Smyrna, Magnesium, Amazon, Troy, parchment paper, sofa, ottoman, yoghurt, kefir, baklava, shish kebab, doner, shawarma, pita bread, dolma, originated from Turkey or Turkish culture.